-A brand new vaccine naturally prompted questions and some level of anxiety, perhaps given its lightning-speed FDA approval.
-Yet some valid questions and concerns became overwhelmed by “alternative” facts and blatant disinformation.
+A brand new vaccine naturally prompted questions and a certain level of anxiety, perhaps given its lightning-speed FDA approval.
+Yet some valid questions and concerns were overwhelmed by “alternative” facts and blatant disinformation.

 There’s an important distinction to make between misinformation and disinformation.
 Misinformation typically refers to false information presented as fact, although not necessarily for nefarious purposes.
 Disinformation is a type of misinformation created for the sole purpose of deceiving an audience.
 (The terms are often used interchangeably.)
 And now this false information is bearing down on the Covid-19 vaccine.

 The widely seen conspiracy documentary “Plandemic,” published on YouTube last year, is a perfect example of disinformation.
 One of its most outlandish claims was that the vaccine could kill millions of people.
 The video was ultimately removed by YouTube—but not before it was viewed 7 million times.

 As early as last February, the World Health Organization referred to an “infodemic” of misinformation regarding Covid.
 Not surprisingly, Facebook remains a ubiquitous channel for news within the ever-expanding media industry.
 In a new study from The Pew Research Center, one-third of Americans cited Facebook as their regular source of news.